yhkdev/Acidity_and_Nutrition_Visualizer/Note.md

 * Test:
   * Lysine/Arginine as (Y)
   * PRAL as (X)
-*
-*

 ## Intro

+Common health advice tells us to eat food with high protein and vitamins and low fat and cholesterol, etc. This is a sound advice, but it's missing the important factor of the food's acidity.

 Our metabolism constantly attempts to keep our blood's pH level balanced (slightly alkaline).
 The food we consume affects how easily our body can perform this task.
-Eating a meal with high dietary acid load will make our body attempt to balance its pH by releasing alkaline rich minerals (e.g. calcium, potassium, magnesium) into the bloodstream.
-If the diet lacks these minerals, the body will release them from its bones, teeth, and organs.
+A meal with high dietary acid load makes our body attempt to balance its pH by releasing alkaline rich minerals (e.g. calcium, potassium, magnesium) into the bloodstream.
+If the diet lacks these minerals, the body will release them from bones, teeth, and organs.
+This can eventually lead to chronic diseases, such as osteoporosis.
+Also, acidic food's nutrients cannot be properly absorbed in the digestive system and can cause nutrition deficiency.
+This can lead to weakened immune system.

-Today's average Western diet is predominantly consists of acid-forming food (high dietary acid load) with high consumption of animal protein and low consumption of fruits and vegetables.
-High level of acidity in blood leads to acidosis, which has all kinds of unwanted side-effects, such as cardiac disease, weak immune systems, impotence, diabetes, rapid aging, etc.
+Today's average Western diet predominantly consists of acid-forming food high in animal protein and grains.
+Acidic diet is highly correlated with cardiac diseases, diabetes, and cancer.
+It might not be a coincidence that these are also the leading cause of death in America.

+Nutrients and acidity are important measures for a healthy diet, but most resources online don't take both into consideration.
+This project was inspired by the lack of resources online that take both nutrients and acidity into consideration when assessing the health benefit of food.

 Main effects of highly acidic diet:

 * Nutrient Deficiency
-* High dietary acid load

-* Nutrient deficiencies: Caused because Acidic food's nutrients are not properly absorbed in the digestive system
+  * Caused because Acidic food's nutrients are not properly absorbed in the digestive system
   * Weakened immune systems
   * Hair loss
   * Osteoporosis: Body naturally balances its own pH.
 If the body doesn't consume enough mineral consumption (alkaline), then it uses body's own mineral reserves (i.e. calcium from bones).
+* Acidosis: When your body fluid is too acidic
+  * Can be caused by highly acidic diet
-* Acidic bloodstream / Acidic plaques in the bloodstream
+  * Acidic bloodstream / Acidic plaques in the bloodstream can cause many cardiovascular diseases (e.g. heart attack, stroke)
-  * Arterial inflammation and plaques
-  * Clogged bloodstream
-  * Cardiovascular diseases (e.g. heart attack, stroke)
-* Excess acid in the stomach
+  * Excess acid in the stomach can cause heartburn, indigestion, and excess gas and bloating
-  * heartburn
-  * indigestion
-  * excess gas and bloating
-* Acidic Liver, Pancreases, and Kidneys: These are alkaline glands and are susceptible to acidic damage.
+  * Acidic Liver, Pancreases, and Kidneys can cause high blood pressure, high cholesterol levels, ulcers, kidney stones, and cancer.
+These are alkaline glands and are especially susceptible to acidic damage.
-  * Irritation and destruction of surrounding tissues
-  * High blood pressure
-  * High cholesterol levels
-  * Ulcers
-  * Kidney Stones
-  * Cancer
-* Build-up of mucus in the lungs?
-* Acidic skin?
-  * skin eruptions, eczema, all dermatitis types, rashes, acne and random breakouts
-  * Breeding ground for bacteria, yeast, fungi (Candida)
+  * Acidic skin can cause acne, eczema, dermatitis, and rashes.
+It also creates a Breeding ground for bacteria, yeast, fungi (Candida)

 Why is knowing acidity of food important?